mezzio/mezzio/doc/book/reference/usage-examples.md

 We assume also that:

-- You have installed zend-expressive per the [installation instructions](../index.md#installation).
+- You have installed mezzio per the [installation instructions](../index.md#installation).
 - `public/` will be the document root of your application.
 - Your own classes are under `src/` with the top-level namespace `App`, and you have configured [autoloading](https://getcomposer.org/doc/01-basic-usage.md#autoloading)